XiaotaoChen/model-quantization/doc/detection.md

 The performance of quantization network is approved to be possible improved with the following tricks.

 - Employ normalization (such as BatchNorm) and non-linearity (such as ReLU) to the FPN module.
+(We found this revision will slightly improve the full precision performance.)

 - Empoly normalization (such as GroupNorm or BatchNorm) to the tower in the Head module.
-(No-share BatchNorm is demonstrate the superior performance)
+(No-share BatchNorm is demonstrated to achieve superior performance.)

 - Quantization is employed on all convolution layer wrappered in `detectron2/layer/wrapper.py`, namely the `Conv2D` module.
 For layers natively call `nn.conv2d` will keep in full precision.